polszewska/GenAIInfra/helm-charts/codegen-openshift/README.md

 To verify the installation, run the command `oc get pods` to make sure all pods are running.
 Wait about 5 minutes for building images.
 When 3 pods achieve Completed status, the rest with services should go to Running.

 ## Launch the UI
-To access the frontend, find the route for ui-server with command `oc get routes` and open it in the browser.
+To access the frontend, find the route for react-ui with command `oc get routes` and open it in the browser.